jheinnic/sp-codetest/README.md

 ##Coding Examples

 ###Service Consumer
-The code snippet below shows how the PasswordValidationService can be used to define a routine that returns without event if called with a compliant password, but throws an Exception built from a list of error messages if called with a non-compliant password.
+The code snippet below shows how `info.jchein.pwstatus.impl.PasswordValidationService can be used in the implementation of a method that returns without event if called with a compliant password, but throws an Exception built from a list of error messages if called with a non-compliant password.

 ```java
 public class MyPasswordChecker {